Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 **How can a bridge stay up without bolts?** - Self supporting bridges using only wooden poles.

-Last initially checked on 2025-12-28 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on 2025-xx-xx by xxx xxx (xxxx@cam.ac.uk)
+Last initially checked on 2025-12-28 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on 2025-12-30 by Timothy Wong (chw55@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->